We've been fans of Broadway since the first time our dad brought home a cast recording of Walking Happy

 7) Lea doing Barbra at Radio City.
 Does it get much better?

-8) While we had our hearts set on Green Day taking home the top honor, we were glad to see Bon Jovi's David Bryan get his dues with his wins for Memphis, and nice to have Jon send his support from afar.
+8) While we had our hearts set on Green Day taking home the top honor, we were glad to see Bon Jovi's David Bryan get his dues with his wins for Memphis

 9) How the hell does Rachel Welch look so good?
 She must have that Dorian Grey photo tucked away in a closet somewhere.
 It's just not human.